SakshiShaw321/SakshiShaw321/README.md

 <h1 align="center">Hi 👋, I'm Sakshi Shaw</h1>
 <h3 align="center">Welcome to my GitHub page!
 The repository showcase my work as a Data Scientist.
-Here you will find a collection of projects checkout and upskill yourself.</h3>
+Here you will find a collection of projects you can checkout and upskill yourself.</h3>

 <h1 align="centre">About Me</h1>
 <div style="display:flex; flex-direction:row">